GOATS2K/constellation/README.md

 # constellation

-Distribute your GitHub releases in your closed-source projects.
+Distribute CI-built releases via the platform that built them in your closed-source projects.

-Constellation works by querying GitHub to fetch releases created in your private projects.
+Constellation supports both Gitea and GitHub - but not at the same time.

 ## Requirements

 - [bun](https://bun.sh)
 - GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) with read access to your repositories
+- Alternatively, a Gitea host + Oauth application client ID and secret

 ### Note about release names